garethltm/obsibrain/sc900/Microsoft Defender for Cloud.md

 - To implement policy definitions or initiatives, you assign them to any scope of resources that are supported, such as management groups, subscriptions, resource groups, or individual resources.

-Microsoft Defender for Cloud applies security initiatives to your subscriptions.
+Microsoft Defender for Cloud applies [[security initiative]] to your subscriptions.
 These initiatives contain one or more security policies.
 Each of those policies results in a security recommendation for improving your security posture.

-Security administrators can build their own custom security initiatives in Microsoft Defender for Cloud, but there's also a default, built-in security initiative named 'Microsoft cloud security benchmark' that is automatically assigned when you enable Microsoft Defender for Cloud on your subscription.
+Security administrators can build their own custom security initiatives in [[Microsoft Defender for Cloud]], but there's also a default, built-in security initiative named '[[Microsoft cloud security benchmark (MCSB)]]' that is automatically assigned when you enable [[Microsoft Defender for Cloud]] on your subscription.